vicentinileonardo/mlflow-cratedb-seaweedfs/README.md

 ## Architecture

-The tracking server is used as a proxy to store the metadata in CrateDB.
+The tracking server is used as a proxy to store the metadata in **CrateDB**.
-In addition, if SeaweedFS is used, the artifacts are stored in SeaweedFS and tracking server is used as a proxy.
+In addition, if **SeaweedFS** is used, the artifacts are stored in SeaweedFS and tracking server is used as a proxy.
 If SeaweedFS is not used, the artifacts are stored in the local filesystem of the tracking server.